-- Absence Verification forms can be obtained from the LACHSA website at LACHSA.net, under the Parents > Forms tab on the right side of the home page. - A completed form, signed by a legal parent or guardian, must be returned to the main office or emailed to Garcia\Mona@lacoe.edu no later than three (3) school days after the last date of absence.
-Please note: after three (3) school days, uncleared absences will remain as unverified absences permanently. - The absence verification form must match the current school year (2023-2024).
+- Absence Verification forms can be obtained from the LACHSA website at LACHSA.net, under the Parents > Forms tab on the right side of the home page. - A completed form, signed by a legal parent or guardian, must be returned to the main office or emailed to Garcia_Mona@lacoe.edu no later than three (3) school days after the last date of absence. - Please note, after three (3) school days, uncleared absences will remain as unverified absences permanently.